The Purpose of the Duck Race

-Duck Race is an event, launched in 2014, by Estonian Association of Parents of Children with Cancer (EAPCC), which aims to raise awareness of the situation of children with cancer and their families, and encourage companies and individuals to contribute to help them.
+The Duck Race is an event organised by the Estonian Association of Parents of Children with Cancer (EAPCC).
+It's aims are to raise awareness of the situation of children with cancer and their families and to encourage companies and individuals to help them by making a donation.

-First Duck Race took place in 2014 and gathered resources to create EAPCC support centre and provide supportive services.
+The first Duck Race took place in 2014 and gathered resources to create the EAPCC support centre and provide supportive services.

-From donations collected in the Duck race of 2016 30 000 euro was given to support the Children's Fund of Tartu University Hospital in treating severely ill children.
-In addition, continued support for the activities of EAPCC Support Centre was resumed.
+From donations collected in 2016, thirty thousand euro was given to support the Children's Fund of Tartu University Hospital in treating severely ill children.
+In addition to this, support for the activities of EAPCC Support Centre was continued.

-Duck race 2018 and additional donations were distributed for cancer patients and their families as follows:
+Donations in 2018 were distributed to cancer patients and their families as follows:

-For 118 453 euros, we purchased medicines for cancer children that were not funded by the Estonian Health Insurance Fund;
+- We paid for 118 453 EUR worth of medicines for children with cancer that were not funded by the Estonian Health Insurance Fund;

-For 42 618 euros, families in crises situation we managed to provide quick access to a variety of support services and grants, in particular the psychological assistance or death benefits.
-And we funded the creative therapy and a music therapy service in the hospital to make the months spent there a little more bearable.
+- 42 618 EUR was used to help families in crises situations, providing quick access to a variety of support services and grants - in particular, psychological assistance and/or death benefits.
+We also funded creative therapy and music therapy services in hospitals to make the time spent there a little more bearable; and

-Duck race 2019 and additional donations were distributed for cancer patients and their families as follows:
+Donations in 2019 were distributed to cancer patients and their families as follows:

-With 13 829 euro the Support Centre has enabled children in the hospital to have creative therapy
+- 13 829 EUR enabled children in hospital to have creative therapy; and